FREE UK DELIVERY ON ORDERS OVER £39.99

 Can dogs eat mashed potatoes?

 In moderation.
-Feed your dog a small amount of unseasoned mashed potato as a substitute for those rich roasties.
+Feed your dog a small amount of unseasoned, plain mashed potato as a substitute for those rich roasties.
 Just make sure it’s not the main component of the meal - take up the space with veggies instead.

 Can dogs eat pigs in blankets?

-No. No matter how much your pooch might love them (and they will), pigs in blankets - those dinky sausages wrapped in bacon - are just too high in fat and salt for your pooch’s delicate tum.
-Instead, try some high protein meaty treats specifically made for dogs.
+No. No matter how much your pooch might love them, pigs in blankets - those dinky sausages wrapped in bacon - are just too high in fat and salt for your pooch’s delicate tum.
+Instead, try some probiotic meaty treats specifically made for dogs.

 Can dogs eat parsnips?